srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

 ## Server interfaces

-The servers in our fabric do not have any addressing on their `eth1` interfaces by default.
+The servers in our fabric do not have any addresses on their `eth1` interfaces by default.
 It is time to configure IP addresses on both servers, so that they will be ready to communicate with each other once we complete the EVPN service configuration.

 By the end of this section, we will have the following addressing scheme complete: